-With Bud’s money, Gibboney acquires some black market booze.
+With Bud’s money, Gibboney acquires some black-market booze.
 Assorted partiers arrive.
 Bud and Vida flirt, ignoring the crowd and the hooch.
 Credit the film for accuracy here, as the crowd goes from jubilant antics to a drunken stupor as the night wears on.
-As the guest begin to leave, there’s a drunken fight between two men, one played by Bogart.
+As the guest leave, there’s a drunken fight between two men, one played by Bogart.
 The lights go out.
-When they come back on, one guest is dead.
+When they come back on, one guest lies dead.
 The remaining partygoers flee, including Vida.

 The film plays as a cautionary fable, but the pre-code script imbues New York with a certain allure.
 Part of said allure is Blondell as Vida.
 She’s all wholesome charm tinged with a bad-girl streak.
 Like a spiked milkshake.
 Before gambling away his money, Bud wonders if they should just leave.
 Vida replies, “I don’t wanna leave.
 I wanna stay where there’s noise and excitement and crowds!”
 Judging by Bud’s reaction, this is just the response he wanted.